hydro-informatics/hydro-informatics.github.io/numerics/pre-qgis.md

 (qualm)=
 ### Create a Quality Mesh

-*BASEmesh*'s quality mesh tool creates a computationally efficient triangular network within the above-defined model boundaries.
+*BASEmesh*'s quality mesh tool creates a computationally efficient triangular mesh based on {cite:t}`shewchuk1996` and within the above-defined model boundaries.
 The tools associates mesh properties with the regions shapefile ([see above section on {ref}`regions`), but it does not include elevation data.
 Thus, after generating a quality mesh, elevation information needs to be added.
 This section explains the quality mesh generation and the next section features the interpolation of bottom elevations.

 In *QGIS*' **Plugins** menu, click on **BASEmesh 2** > **QUALITY MESHING** to open the quality mesh tool.
 Make the following settings in the popup window (see also {numref}`Fig. %s <qgis-qualm>`):